Honors & Awards

 » Nebraska Scholar-Athlete Honor Roll (Spring 2018)

 Martinez dazzled in his debut before exiting the game in the fourth quarter with an injury.
-He set Nebraska true freshman records with 187 pasing yards and 304 yards of total offense against the Buffs, while becoming the first true freshman quarterback in Husker history to rush for 100 yards.
+He set then-Nebraska true freshman records with 187 pasing yards and 304 yards of total offense against the Buffs, while becoming the first true freshman quarterback in Husker history to rush for 100 yards.
 Martinez completed 15-of-20 passes, including a 57-yard touchdown pass to JD Spielman.
 On the ground, he ran for 117 yards on 15 carries, scoring a pair of two touchdowns, including a 41-yard run which was the longest rush by a Husker quarterback since 2014.
 For his efforts, Martinez was named the national freshman of the week by Athlon Sports.

 Before Nebraska (Clovis West HS)